dog bleeding from butt

 A number of problems with your dog’s anal glands can result in blood coming from your dog’s anus, or blood being visible on the skin close to the anal opening.

-If you dog has an anal gland infection, your veterinarian is likely to prescribe antibiotics and anti-inflammatory pain relief medication.
+If your dog has an anal gland infection, your veterinarian is likely to prescribe antibiotics and anti-inflammatory pain relief medication.
 Once your dog is more comfortable, your vet will need to express your dog’s anal glands.
 Occasionally this will need to be done under sedation where pets are very painful.
-In some cases, it can be helpful to instil antibiotic liquid directly into the affected anal gland(s) using a small catheter; this too will need to be carried out under sedation, if your vet deems that this is the best course of treatment for your pet.
+In some cases, it can be helpful to instill antibiotic liquid directly into the affected anal gland(s) using a small catheter; this too will need to be carried out under sedation, if your vet deems that this is the best course of treatment for your pet.

 Treatment of a ruptured anal sac abscess can often be successful using oral antibiotics and anti-inflammatory pain relief.
 Occasionally, surgical intervention or even complete surgical removal of the anal gland(s) may be required.

-Bloody Diarrhea
+• Bloody Diarrhea

 dog bloody poo